Take care to grant your API keys with only the permissions needed for your use case, avoiding excess rights.

-If you receive an error from the API, please write to log not only the error code and when it happened, but also the unique request ID that's returned in the error body.
+If you receive an error from the API, please write to log not only the error code and when it happened but also the unique request ID that's returned in the response header ('DY-Trace-ID'), Or use the API Logs screen in the admin to retrieve this data.
 This will help us to analyze the issue by tracking the journey of that request within our system.

 Most real-life projects involve more than one developer, increasing the chance for some issues of inconsistency - which are not always apparent until some discrepancy is detected in reports for live campaigns.

 The userId and sessionId you choose are consistent across your application.